gariem/spock-utils/appium-samples/appium-spock-with-reports/README.md

-A simple example with google maps using TestNG and Extent Reports.
+Internediate example with google maps using Spock, data pipes, and custom reports.

 ## Requirements

-Running this example requires only the General Configuration which [can be found here](..).
+In addition to the General Configuration which [can be found here](..), running this example requires building and installing the `spock-utils` project in your local repository.
+Follow [these steps](../../spock-utils#build-with-gradle) to build and install the `spock-utils` project.

-- Make sure you have your Android device connected.
+- Make sure your Android device is connected.
 Developer options and USB debugging must be enabled.
 - Start the Appium server in default mode (local).

 ## Running the example